 Louboutin v Van Haren Schoenen: CJEU interpretation of Shape

-As the Directive provides no definition to the term ‘shape’, the CJEU stated that the meaning and scope of that concept must be determined by, inter alia, applying the usual meaning of the word in everyday language.
+As the Directive provides no definition to the term ‘shape’, the meaning and scope of that concept had to be determined by, inter alia, applying the usual meaning of the word in everyday language.

-The CJEU consequently ruled that a sign consisting of a colour applied to the sole of a high-heeled shoe, such as that at issue in the main proceedings, does not consist exclusively of a ‘shape’, within the meaning of Article 3(1)(e)(iii).
+As a result, the CJEU ruled that a sign consisting of a colour applied to the sole of a high-heeled shoe, such as that at issue in the main proceedings, does not consist exclusively of a ‘shape’, within the meaning of Article 3(1)(e)(iii).

 Whilst position marks have in theory become an accepted and recognised form of trade mark following the implementation of the 2017/1001 Regulation in October 2017, they tend to be difficult to register.
-The Louboutin decision provides some useful guidance that may assist in assessing the registrability of other position marks.
+This decision may however provide some useful guidance that may assist in assessing the registrability of other position marks.